SUC-DriverOld/so-vits-svc-Deployment-Documents/README.md

 **Regarding the Python version**: After testing, we found that Python 3.8.9 can stably run this project (though higher versions may also work).

-## 1.4 Pytorch
+## 1.3 Pytorch

 > [!IMPORTANT]
 >
-> ✨ The Pytorch installed here needs to match the CUDA version installed in [1.2 Cuda](#12-cuda).
-For example, if I installed CUDA 12.1, I should choose Pytorch version 12.1 for installation.
-Personally, I used pytorch2.0.1+cu117 without encountering significant issues.
-Please try higher versions at your own discretion.
+> ✨ We highly recommend you to install Pytorch 11.7 or 11.8.
+The version over 12.0 may not be compatible with the current project.

 - We need to **separately install** `torch`, `torchaudio`, `torchvision` libraries.
 Go directly to the [Pytorch official website](https://pytorch.org/get-started/locally/), choose the desired version, and copy the command displayed in the "Run this Command" section to the console to install.
 You can download older versions of Pytorch from [here](https://pytorch.org/get-started/previous-versions/).